-Interest rate risk exists primarily with respect to our floating-rate peso and dollar denominated debt, which generally bear interest based on the TIIE or LIBOR, respectively.
+Interest rate risk exists primarily with respect to our floating-rate peso and dollar denominated debt, which bear interest based mainly on the TIIE or LIBOR, respectively.
 As a result, if the TIIE or LIBOR rates increase significantly, our ability to service our debt may be adversely affected.
-As of December 31, 2020, taking into account outstanding interest rate swaps approximately 75% of our outstanding indebtedness bore interest at fixed rates and approximately 25% bore interest at floating rates.
+As of December 31, 2021, taking into account outstanding interest rate swaps approximately 80% of our outstanding indebtedness bore interest at fixed rates and approximately 20% bore interest at floating rates.
 We constantly monitor the prospects of interest rates in pesos and US dollars, and analyze debt contracting at fixed rates or interest rate swaps to mitigate the risk of interest rate increases.

 An interest reference rate reform is currently being carried out globally, including the replacement of certain interbank reference rates such as US Dollar LIBOR with more robust alternative rates, that are closer to risk-free.
-The administering authority that regulates LIBOR announced that it intends to initiate the elimination of such rate starting on the end of December 2021.
-The Company's Treasury department is currently managing the rate transition plan.
+The administering authority that regulates LIBOR announced that it intends to end the publication of certain LIBOR rates starting on the end of December 2021.
+Regulators have also requested the banks not to grant any new loans based on the LIBOR rates after 2021.
 The main impact for the Company will be the amendment of the contractual terms of floating debt rate referenced to LIBOR rate.
-The 2021 Long-Term Credit Facility already includes the necessary modifications for an automatic transition to the new reference rate once certain conditions are met.
+The only loan withdrawn with a variable rate in dollars is the 2021 Long-Term Credit Facility, which already includes the necessary modifications for an automatic transition to the new reference rate once certain conditions are met.
 Downgrades of Our Debt May Increase Our Financing Costs, Adversely Affect Us or even Affect Our Stock Price

-Our long-term corporate credit rating on a global scale is "BBB" by Fitch and Standard & Poor's.
-Our U.S.\$400 million 4.875% unsecured senior notes due 2024 are rated "BBB" by Fitch and by Standard & Poor's.
-The Debt Securities (Certificados Bursátiles) issuance for Ps.3 billion pesos with a maturity date on 2023 under the Program, has a rating of AAA(mex) and mxAA+ by Fitch and Standard & Poor's, respectively.
+Our long-term corporate credit rating on a global scale and our U.S.\$400 million 4.875% unsecured senior notes due 2024 are rated "BBB+" and "BBB" by Fitch and Standard & Poor's respectively.
+The Debt Securities (Certificados Bursátiles) issuance for Ps.3 billion and Ps.
+2 billion with a maturity date on 2023 and 2028, respectively, under the Program, has a rating of AAA(mex) and mxAA+ by Fitch and Standard & Poor's, respectively.